 12. Regularly visit your eye doctor

 Don’t underestimate the importance of getting a routine eye exam, whether you need an updated prescription or not.
 Even if you can see well today, a comprehensive eye exam can pick up early signs of eye diseases and conditions before symptoms become noticeable, such as glaucoma, diabetes, retinal holes which could lead to retinal detachment, and cancers like melanoma.
 Early detection and management can prevent further complications and serious vision loss down the line.

 Only an eye doctor has the required knowledge, experience, tools and techniques to determine whether you have these or other eye conditions.

 It is recommended that everyone gets a comprehensive eye exam once a year (or at least every two years).
 Children, whose eyes are rapidly developing, and people at higher risk for developing eye problems such as diabetics and older people, need to undergo eye exams even more frequently: at the minimum, yearly.

 During the evaluation, the eye doctor will check for things like:

 - Optic nerve and eye pressure tests to spot glaucoma

 It’s also important to be on the look-out for any changes in your vision.
 If you experience hazy or double vision, worsening eyesight, red eyes, eye pain, swelling or floaters, contact Dr. Thorsland.

 Incorporate these tips and habits into your lifestyle to maintain healthy eyes and a high quality of life.
-EyeStyles offers comprehensive eye exams in Belmont, Oregon, and will be happy to answer any questions you may have about ways to maintain healthy vision.
+EyeStyles+Care offers comprehensive eye exams in Belmont, Oregon, and will be happy to answer any questions you may have about ways to maintain healthy vision.